eGain (NASDAQ:EGAN) Releases Q1 2022 Earnings Guidance

 eGain (NASDAQ:EGAN) last released its earnings results on Tuesday, August 31st.
-The technology company reported $0.08 EPS for the quarter, beating analysts’ consensus estimates of $0.03 by $0.05. eGain had a return on equity of 17.29% and a net margin of 8.89%.
-As a group, analysts expect that eGain will post -0.13 EPS for the current year.
+The technology company reported $0.08 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.03 by $0.05. eGain had a net margin of 8.89% and a return on equity of 17.29%.
+Equities research analysts anticipate that eGain will post -0.07 EPS for the current fiscal year.

-In related news, CFO Eric Smit sold 5,000 shares of the stock in a transaction that occurred on Thursday, July 15th.
-The stock was sold at an average price of $10.79, for a total value of $53,950.00.
-Following the transaction, the chief financial officer now owns 132,187 shares of the company’s stock, valued at $1,426,297.73.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-34.40% of the stock is owned by corporate insiders.
+In other eGain news, CFO Eric Smit sold 5,000 shares of the stock in a transaction that occurred on Thursday, July 15th.
+The shares were sold at an average price of $10.79, for a total transaction of $53,950.00.
+Following the transaction, the chief financial officer now owns 132,187 shares in the company, valued at approximately $1,426,297.73.
+The sale was disclosed in a document filed with the SEC, which is accessible through the SEC website.
+Also, Director Russell Christine sold 20,000 shares of the stock in a transaction dated Wednesday, September 8th.
+The stock was sold at an average price of $11.54, for a total transaction of $230,800.00.
+The disclosure for this sale can be found here.
+34.40% of the stock is currently owned by corporate insiders.

 eGain Company Profile